microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 (less than or equal to the undo window) for which to keep repair data locally.
-In cases where repair data is needed outside of that window, the client would resort to requesting relevant data the relevant service (see above).
+In cases where repair data is needed outside of that window, the client would resort to requesting relevant data from the relevant service (see above).

 ## Computing Undo Changes